-From the Hebrides to the Cornish coast, the east coast to the west, the British Isles are packed with wildlife havens – explore the UK's most beautiful natural landscapes
+From the Hebrides to the Cornish coast, the east coast to the west, the UK is packed with wildlife havens – explore our most beautiful natural landscapes

-There's no need to venture abroad for awe-inspiring glimpses of the natural world when there's so much to see closer to home.
+There's no need to venture abroad for awe-inspiring glimpses of the natural world when there's so much to see close to home.

 A boat trip from Seahouses, Northumberland will take you four miles off the coast to the Farne Islands, home to thousands of sea birds including oystercatchers, shags, puffins, guillemots and arctic terns.
-While you sail round the islands, you might also spot Minke whales and dolphins in the water.
-As if that were not enough, there’s a grey seal colony, too.
+While you sail round the islands, you might also spot Minke whales and dolphins.
+As if that weren’t enough, there’s a grey seal colony, too.

 Sir David Attenborough once named the Farne Islands during the breeding season in spring as his favourite place to capture magnificent nature.
 What better endorsement could you have?